fengxia41103/myblog/content/thoughts/zebra.md

 Instead, let's cancel the turn-right signal while there is a walking sign on.
 No more opportunist.
 When I walk, all cars that can cut in the zebra lines get red light, period.
-Until drivers learn to give pedestrians a safe zone, they pay the price in form of longer wait for their ignorance and arrogance.
+Until drivers learn to give pedestrians a safety zone, they pay the price in form of longer wait for their ignorance and arrogance.
 Oh, and please make the walk timer longer.
 If the city is troubled by ever growing number of cars which made these **giant** intersections necessary, pedestrians should be encouraged, not defeated.

-The Beatles, won't survive long in China I guess ^_^
+Is this why we don't have Beatles in China?